infinum/eightshift-docs/docs/guides/blocks-structure-manifest.md

 ### hasInnerBlocks
 `default: false`

 If the `hasInnerBlocks` key is set to true, blocks `save` method for inner blocks will be used.
 This method is used if the block has [`InnerBlocks`](https://github.com/WordPress/gutenberg/tree/master/packages/block-editor/src/components/inner-blocks).
 In PHP you now have `$inner_block_content` variable available.
-Here is an example what happends in the back:
+Here is an example of what happens in the back:

 ```js
   save = () => createElement(InnerBlocks.Content);